LeonelVinasco/appBdB/README.md

 ![diagram](readmeImage2.jpg)

-When you type the data and press enter or you click the submit button, a confirmation dialog will appear telling you that the operation was succesful.
+When you type the data and press enter or click the submit button, a confirmation dialog will appear telling you that the operation was made succesfully.
-Then when you click Accept, the person will appear at the botton of the table.
+Then when you click Accept, the person will appear at the bottom of the data table.

 ![diagram](readmeImage3.jpg)